 From Fort Baker on the Marin County side, this is one of the hidden coves that boasts a million dollar view of the Golden Gate Bridge.
 Getting here is a bit tricky because you’ll have to coast your way down from Highway 101 to the area directly underneath the bridge on the Marin County side.
-Here, you’ll find Fort Baker — another ex-military base — that now houses the Bay Area Discovery Museum, a hands on learning center that provokes the senses and brain cells for kids.
-But this is the view you’ll be treated to while your here at a place that few visitors and locals know about. (map)
+Here, you’ll find Fort Baker — another ex-military base — that now houses the Bay Area Discovery Museum, a hands-on learning center that provokes the senses and brain cells for kids.
+But this is the view you’ll be treated to while you’re here at a place that few visitors and locals know about. (map)

 Do you have a suggestion for the best spots to photograph the Golden Gate Bridge too?
 Add them in the comments section below!